sannae/the-notebook/docs/dev/git.md

 > It basically contains the reference to blobs or trees
 > It also moves the staged files from the index to the repository git commit -m "This is a commit"

+> It creates a new commit by copying the content of the previous one, optionally adding staged changes and changing the commit message, and moves HEAD to it git commit --amend -m "Updated commit message"

 ### git branch